filobot/docs-rewrite/modules/language.md

 ## Reset module settings

-To do this, click the **Reset settings** button if you want to reset the module settings.
+To do this, click the **Reset module** button if you want to reset the module settings.